Jianan Pass: 2010–2015

 After the 1962 war, both India and China left the border alone for about two decades.
 In the 1980s, both resumed patrolling up to the prevailing border.
 At many locations along the LAC, there were overlapping claims, and protocols were eventually developed to avoid conflicts.
 However, at this pass, which China began to call "Jianan Pass" and India the "Patrol Point 15", there were no overlapping claims, but the occupation of the pass itself might have been contested.

-Historical satellite imagery shows that, between 2010–2015, both the sides laid motorable roads to the pass.
+Historical satellite imagery shows that, between 2010 and 2015, both the sides laid motorable roads to the pass.
 The 2015 image shows a continuous road extending towards both the sides of the pass and a trench dug across it a few metres to the north of the pass along with other smaller trenches in the pass area.
 (Map 5) This would imply that both sides denied road access to each other for the pass area.